Casper-Guo/Armchair-Strategist/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

-Engineered F1 data from the 2018 season onwards and visualization tools.
-Visualizations automatically updated to reflect the latest race on the Monday after the race at midnight EDT.
+This repository contains engineered F1 data for all grand prixs and sprint races from the 2018 season onwards and some handy visualization tools.
+Visualizations in the README are automatically updated to reflect the latest race on the Monday after the race at midnight EDT.

 ## Visualizations of the Most Recent Race/Examples